palomachain/paloma.py/README.md

 <sub>_You might have `pip3` installed instead of `pip`; proceed according to your own setup._<sub>

-❗ If you want to communicate with Terra Classic, use paloma-sdk==2.x
+❗ If you want to communicate with Paloma Classic, use paloma-sdk==2.x

 ## Dependencies

-Terra SDK uses <a href="https://python-poetry.org/">Poetry</a> to manage dependencies.
+Paloma SDK uses <a href="https://python-poetry.org/">Poetry</a> to manage dependencies.
 To get set up with all the required dependencies, run:

 ```
 $ pip install poetry